 - Change doesn’t happen overnight, so keep consuming and broadening your horizons.

-- Even if something you create is similar to something that already exists, so long as it isn’t plagiarized it’s still special because it was created by your specific perspective.
+- Even if something you create is similar to something that already exists, so long as it isn’t plagiarized it’s still special and original because it was created with your specific perspective.

 Is there something specific that really helps you find inspiration or helps you challenge your own views?
 Let us know!